BMWells-afk/Cats-and-Dogs/readme.md

 - I added some new CSS styles to help with the img formatting because I like my rounded borders -Tried some new CSS styles

+## Issues
+- The hover "correct" does not turn green as it should

 ## How to run this app
 - https://bmwells-afk.github.io/Cats-and-Dogs/